 To the extent practicable, manage salmon fisheries to minimize bycatch and minimize the mortality of unavoidable bycatch.
-Decrease where possible the incidental mortalities of salmon hooked and released, consistent with allocation decisions and the objective of providing the greatest overall benefit to the people of the United States.
+Decrease, where possible, and account for the incidental mortalities of salmon hooked and released, consistent with allocation decisions and the objective of providing the greatest overall benefit to the people of the United States.

+To minimize bycatch and mortality the following priorities and practices shall be followed:

+Use of commercial fishing gear that is appropriate for the target species.

+Prohibit all fishing activities in salmon spawning areas during spawning activities.

+Prohibit catch and release fishing for returning/spawning salmon in estuaries or freshwater.

+Prohibit snagging of naturally spawning salmon stocks in sport fisheries.

-Objective 4 – Maximize economic and social benefits to the nation over time.
+Objective 4 – Maximize economic and social benefits to the nation over time

-Economic benefits are broadly defined to include, but are not limited to: profits, income, employment, benefits to consumers, and less tangible or less quantifiable benefits such as the economic stability of coastal communities, recreational value, non-consumptive use value, and non-use value.
+Economic benefits are broadly defined to include, but are not limited to; profits, income, employment, benefits to consumers, and less tangible or less quantifiable benefits such as the economic stability of coastal communities.
 To ensure that economic and social benefits derived for fisheries covered by this FMP are maximized over time, the following will be examined in the selection of management measures:

-Control of fishing effort and salmon catches.
+Efficiency of fishing effort.

 Fair and equitable allocation of harvestable surplus of salmon.

-Economic impacts on coastal communities and other identifiable dependent groups (e.g., subsistence users).
+Economic impacts on coastal communities.

+Socio-economic impacts on rural Alaska subsistence users.

-This examination will be accomplished by considering, to the extent that data allow, the impact of management measures on the size of the catch during the current and future seasons and their associated prices, harvesting costs, processing costs, employment, the distribution of benefits among members of the harvesting, processing and consumer communities, management costs, and other factors affecting the ability to maximize the economic and social benefits as defined in this section.
-Other benefits are tied to economic stability and impacts of commercial fishing, as well as, unguided and charter recreational fishing associated with coastal communities, subsistence fishing supporting traditional social and cultural ‘communities,’ and passive-use ‘communities’.
+This examination will be accomplished by considering, to the extent that data allow, the impact of management alternatives on the quantity and quality of the catch during the current and future seasons and their associated prices, harvesting costs, employment, the distribution of benefits among members of the harvesting, processing and consumer communities, management costs, and other factors affecting the ability to maximize the economic and social benefits as defined in this section.
+Other benefits are tied to economic stability and impacts of commercial fishing as well as recreational fishing and subsistence fishing.

-Objective 5 – Protect wild stocks and fully utilize hatchery production
+Objective 5 – Protect wild stocks and utilize hatchery production

-Manage salmon fisheries to ensure sustainability of naturally spawning stocks while providing access to hatchery production.
+Manage salmon fisheries to ensure the maximum sustainable yield of naturally spawning stocks while providing access to hatchery production.

 Objective 6 – Promote safety

-Promote the safety of human life at sea in the development of fisheries management measures.
-Upon request, and from time to time As appropriate, the Council, NMFS, or the State of Alaska may provide for temporary adjustments, after consultation with the U.S. Coast Guard and fishery participants, for vessels that are otherwise excluded because of weather or ocean conditions causing safety concerns while ensuring no adverse effect on conservation in other fisheries or discrimination among fishery participants.
+Promote the safety of human life at sea in the development of fisheries management plans to the extent practicable, including the allowance of emergency temporal or spatial adjustments to the fishery.
+As appropriate, the Council, NMFS, and the State may provide for temporary adjustments of fishing opportunity, after consultation with the U.S. Coast Guard and fishery participants because of weather or ocean conditions causing safety concerns while ensuring no adverse effect on conservation in other fisheries or discrimination among fishery participants.